Lartu/ldpl-docs/variables-in-ldpl/usage-of-vectors.md

   STORE -10.2 IN myVector:5 #Stores -10.2 in the subindex 5 of myVector
 ```

-Vector sub-indexes can't just be constant NUMBERs, though.
+Vector sub-indexes don't always have to be constant NUMBERs, though.
 They can also be NUMBER variables, TEXT and TEXT variables, or even sub-indexes of other arrays.
 For example:

 ```coffeescript
 DATA: